 - Application of learning which enables personal development leading to enrichment of skills, knowledge and best performance

 The Foundation Degree in Payroll Management is delivered through blended learning.
-Each module consists of one module review day, which is face to face at specified locations throughout the UK, a two hour tutorial which will be provided either face to face or online based on your geographical location and home study through the CIPP’s student website.
+Each module consists of one module review day, which is face to face at specified locations throughout the UK, a two hour tutorial which will be provided either face to face or online based on your geographical location and home study through the HOW college student website.
 For employers with five or more learners, the course can be delivered on your site.
 For further information please email us.

 HOW MUCH DOES IT COST?